inverno-io/inverno-dist/README.md

 </project>
 ```

-Log4j 2 provides a default configuration with a default root logger level set to `ERROR`, resulting in no info messages beign output when starting an application.
+Log4j 2 provides a default configuration with a default root logger level set to `ERROR`, resulting in no info messages being output when starting an application.
 This can be changed by setting `-Dorg.apache.logging.log4j.level=INFO` system property when running the application.

+> If you don't include this dependency at runtime, Log4j falls back to the `SimpleLogger` implementation provided with the API and configured using `org.apache.logging.log4j.simplelog.*` system properties.
+The log level can then be configured by setting `-Dorg.apache.logging.log4j.simplelog.level=INFO` system property when running the application.

 However the recommended way is to provide a specific `log4j2.xml` logging configuration file in the project resources under `src/main/resources`: